Atmospheric Radiation Measurement (ARM) user facility

 Collaborations

 Within DOE, ARM coordinates closely with the Atmospheric System Research (ASR) program, as many of their funded researchers utilize ARM measurement to study atmospheric processes.
-ARM also collaborates with the Environmental System Science (ESS) program on field experiments, including the current Surface Atmosphere Integrated Atmospheric Laboratory (SAIL) campaign in Colorado.
+ARM also collaborates with the Environmental System Science (ESS) program on field experiments.
 ARM data is often used by researchers funded by the Earth and Environmental System Modeling (EESM) programs to evaluate and improve their model simulations.
 ARM periodically has joint user facility calls with the Environmental Molecular Science Laboratory (EMSL), which allow scientists to use capabilities from both facilities with one proposal.

-ARM regularly collaborates with other US agencies and international partners to enhance its ability to provide needed data from key climatic regions.
+ARM regularly collaborates with other US agencies and international partners to enhance its ability to provide needed data from key regions.
 Each of the fixed sites are enabled by cooperation between ARM and its hosts.
 Similar arrangements support ARM Mobile Facility and aerial campaigns in other countries.
-Recent examples are collaborations with Norway for the COMBLE campaign and with a large set of US and international partners for the MOSAIC campaign in the central Arctic. .
+A recent example is collaboration with Australia for the Cloud And Precipitation Experiment at kennaook (CAPE-k) campaign.

 Data Sharing Policy